Your Summer in Silicon Valley

-A special scavenger hunt at a major Silicon Valley museum will give the opportunity to get off campus and discover the sites, the secrets, and the showcases that have defined the region’s history in technology.
+A special scavenger hunt at a major Silicon Valley museum will give the opportunity to get off campus and discover the crazy ideas, the secrets, and the showcases that have defined the region’s history in technology.

 Get an insider’s perspective from several leading experts and Silicon Valley icons during a 90-minute panel, in which they will share stories about how Silicon Valley really works.

 Talk with your peers in small roundtable discussions over lunch.
 Lunches will be organized on a rolling schedule, so you can find times that fit your class schedule.
 Each table will also feature a different VIP guest from Silicon Valley, including several leading young innovators who are developing new ventures.
 They’ll describe their recent college experiences, what led them to take the leap, and how they plan to build a better world for all of us.